top of page

 I loaded the departure data directly from the Pisa departures page here: https://www.pisa-airport.com/en/the-passengers/departures/real-time-flight-information.html

-Using the Web.Contents connector in Power BI, I did a little transformation and created one table with all flights, their planned and actual departure times, and the difference in minutes.
+Using the Web.Contents connector in Power BI, I did a little transformation and created one table with all flights, their planned and actual departure times and the difference in minutes.

-Another take away is that there was too many flights planned around 16:00-18:00 (I've shown via a red line), and the airport was not able to handle it - nowhere to sit, massive queues for food drinks so the frustrations kick in a little.
+Another take away is that there was too many flights planned around 16:00-18:00 (I've shown these via a red line), and the airport was not able to handle it - nowhere to sit, massive queues for food drinks so the frustrations kick in a little.